Devi Sri Prasad: Early and personal life

-Devi Sri Prasad was born as Gandham Devi Sri Prasad in Amalapuram, Andhra Pradesh into a Telugu-speaking family.
+Devi Sri Prasad was born on 2 August 1979 in a Telugu family in Vedurupaka, East Godavari district, Andhra Pradesh.
 His father, G. Satyamurthy, was a screenwriter in Telugu cinema, who has penned popular films like Devatha, Khaidi No. 786, and Pedarayudu.
 His father hails from Vedurupaka.
 He is named after his maternal grandparents, Devi Meenakshi, and Prasada Rao.
-He grew up in Madras, now Chennai, and attended Sir M. Venkata Subba Rao School in T. Nagar.
+He has a brother Sagar who is also a singer.